Friday, November 17, 2023

 Agnes Waters 1770 and Gootchie Creek Escape

-Apart from having a good look around, we shopped and enjoyed lunch on one of our days along the waterfront in 1770.
-I thoroughly enjoyed my lunch, particularly my crumbed red emperor.
+Besides having a good look around, we shopped and enjoyed lunch on one of our days along the waterfront in 1770.
+I thoroughly enjoyed my lunch, especially my crumbed red emperor.

-From here, we ventured further south along the busy Bruce Highway to our next stay at Gootchie Creek Escape just south of Bauple.
-It is a six-hundred-acre property just over one kilometre west of the Bruce Highway.
-We arrived on a Thursday and chose a site along Gootchie Creek, but there are unlimited sites on the property.
-The usual facilities, including showers, toilets, and a dump point, are on site.
+From here, we headed further south along the busy Bruce Highway to our next stay at Gootchie Creek Escape, just south of Bauple.
+It is a six-hundred-acre property located just over one kilometre west of the Bruce Highway.
+We arrived on a Thursday and chose a site along Gootchie Creek, although there are many sites on the property.
+The usual facilities, including showers, toilets, and a dump point, are available on site.
 The facilities can be seen in the background.

-Unfortunately, our idyllic campsite was shattered on Friday afternoon once the hordes arrived with their noisy children and doof doof music, played loudly late into the night.
-Luckily, we only booked for two nights; otherwise, we would have left anyway.
-So if you enjoy serenity, I would only camp here during the week, not during the school holidays.
+Sadly, our peaceful campsite was spoilt on Friday afternoon when the crowds arrived with their noisy children and loud music, which played late into the night.
+Fortunately, we only booked for two nights; otherwise, we would have left anyway.
+If you enjoy peace and quiet, I recommend camping here only during the week, not during school holidays.

 Friday, October 13, 2023